Musicians react to SXSW cancellation as coronavirus continues to spread

 — Hotel Lux (@hotelluxband) March 6, 2020

-Now, in response to the news, some organisations and groups – such as Hotel Lux and Shesaid – are already calling for gig “showcases” to be organised closer to home so DIY musicians throughout the UK can recoup some of their losses.
+Now, in response to the news, industry organisations and artists are already calling for gig showcases to be organised closer to home so DIY musicians throughout the UK can recoup some of their losses.

 NME are also coordinating a recorded showcase for some of the bands who were set to play at the festival.
 Further information about this will be published next week.